Healthcare Science (Cardiac Physiology) BSc

 Career opportunities

-Cardiac disease is a major problem in the Western world.
-In the UK the demand for cardiac physiologists is greater than the number practising, ensuring a continued future for registered cardiac physiologist professionals.
+Cardiac disease is a leading cause of death in the Western world.
+In the UK the demand for cardiac physiologists is high – there's never been a greater time to shape your future as a registered cardiac physiologist!

 The NHS employs the majority of cardiac physiologists.
 Some cardiac physiologists work in the private sector and in GP surgeries.
-Opportunities arise for cardiac physiologists to work in industry as application specialists, supporting clients in using and troubleshooting equipment.
+Opportunities arise for cardiac physiologists to work in industry as application specialists, and to support clients in using equipment.

-Cardiac physiologists work largely autonomously, making clinical decisions and providing clinical reports.
-As well as conducting diagnostic assessments and providing treatment, cardiac physiologist roles can also include consultant, counsellor, advisor, educator, facilitator, researcher and therapist.
+Cardiac physiologists work mainly independently, making clinical decisions and providing clinical reports.
+As well as conducting diagnostic assessments and providing treatment, the role of a cardiac physiologist may also cover that of a consultant; a counsellor; an advisor; an educator; a facilitator; a researcher and a therapist.

 Careers support